nikostoulas/node-nc/README.md

 ```
 ## About

 Have you missed a good [repl](https://en.wikipedia.org/wiki/Read%E2%80%93eval%E2%80%93print_loop) while developing a Node.js project?
 Use node-nc to easily configure your project's console (similar to rails c).
-Just type node-nc in any of your projects folder.
+Just type node-nc in any of your project's folder.

 ## Installation